Pierre-Emerick Aubameyang: Is the Arsenal striker giving Mikel Arteta a selection conundrum?

 Those players do not carry the same penalty-box threat as Aubameyang, of course, but they do have other attributes - creativity and youthful energy in the cases of Smith Rowe and Saka, one-on-one ability in the case of Pepe - that give them an edge on Arsenal's captain in different ways.

-Aubameyang does not offer as much in general play as others, meaning his contribution tends to be smaller when he is not scoring, and the in-form Lacazette gives the side a different dimension up front.
-The Frenchman has scored in each of his last three starts and his link-up play in deeper areas has been invaluable.
+Aubameyang does not offer as much in general play as others, meaning his contribution tends to be smaller when he is not scoring, while the in-form Lacazette gives the side a different dimension up front.
+The Frenchman has scored in each of his last three starts and his link-up play in deeper areas has been invaluable too.

 Pitch to Post Preview: Jamie Redknapp on Arsenal v Liverpool; Plus how do Man City replace Aguero?
 And crunch time for Newcastle